DeSciL/MiniSvo/README.md

 - To be fixed soon

 #### Note 2:
-You need to have latest nodegame version installed (updated March 9th 2016) If you have an older version installed, follow these steps:
+You need to have latest nodegame version installed (updated March 28th 2016) If you have an older version installed, follow these steps:

 1. In nodegame folder `cd node_modules/nodegame-window/`
 2. `git pull`
 3. In nodegame folder `cd node_modules/JSUS/`
 4. `git pull`
-5. In nodegame folder `cd node_modules/nodegame-server/`
+5. In nodegame folder `cd node_modules/nodegame-client/`
 6. `git pull`
+7. In nodegame folder `cd node_modules/nodegame-server/`
+8. `git pull`
-7. `node bin/make.js build-client -a -o nodegame-full`
+9. `node bin/make.js build-client -a -o nodegame-full`

 ### To-do: